aiju/uckits/README.md

 Build instructions:

+- define $UCKITS in your environment to point to the repository
 - cd ext ; sh fetch.sh to download gcc and binutils
 - cd gcc ; sh build.sh to build gcc
 - make in top level to build libraries